Full API

 domains

-: A collection of domains to be explored.complete_search_limit
+: A collection of domains representing the search space.complete_search_limit

 Returns